ttv20/gDriveOCR/README.md

 Node CLI program for OCR large PDF documents

 ## Purpose
-Google Drive API has a limit of 10mb convert files to Google Doc (and do OCR) this program let you pass that
+let you OCR PDF by Google Drive API

 ## Table of Contents